Efficiently Computing Compact Formal Explanations: Methodological Advances for Explanation Size and Generation Time

-In previous sections, we propose approaches to orthogonally improve explanation size and generation time; in this section, we adapt the QuickXplain algorithm~\cite{quickxplain} and optimize such adaptation~\cite{huang2023robustness} to provide an additional \emph{trade-off} between these two metrics.
+In previous sections, we propose approaches to orthogonally improve explanation size and generation time; in this section, we adapt the QuickXplain algorithm~\cite{quickxplain} and optimize it~\cite{huang2023robustness} to provide an additional \emph{trade-off} between these two metrics.
 We remark that the QuickXplain-based approach works as an alternative to the binary search-based method, i.e., given a traversal order from the first step of our workflow, we can either use binary search or QuickXplain.
 The former improves time but does not affect size, whereas the latter affects both.
-In practice QuickXplain tends to produce smaller explanations but requires more time to do so.
-Confidence ranking benefits both techniques as it accelerates $\checkValid$.
+In practice, QuickXplain tends to produce smaller explanations at the cost of requiring more time.
+Confidence ranking benefits both techniques, as it accelerates $\checkValid$.